 Most lobbying codes require that a lobbyist be compensated for lobbying, which effectively excepts those who lobby for themselves.
 But at the local level, many lobbyists are small business owners who lobby for themselves and are not compensated for their lobbying, except when they succeed in getting a contract, permit, license, or other benefit, which is not what is meant by "compensated."
 Effectively, they lobby on a contingency basis, which is illegal in most jurisdictions, and yet what they do is not even considered lobbying.
-This is not the basis for a fair lobbying program.
-And without a perception of fairness, a lobbying oversight program will not be widely accepted or followed, and is unlikely to have sufficient resources to do its job.
+Leaving some lobbyists out does not make for a fair lobbying oversight program.
+And without a perception of fairness, a lobbying program will not be widely accepted or followed, and is unlikely to have sufficient resources to do its job.